anahitpo/oreilly-kinesis-training/README.md

 # oreilly-kinesis-training
-Materials for the Mastering AWS Kinesis Data Streams course with O'Reilly
+Material for the Mastering AWS Kinesis Data Streams course with O'Reilly